Vylax/expert_lumines/guide.md

 1. Iterate through the loaded documents (`docs_raw`) to add your custom metadata (relative file path and extracted links).

+    *The `extract_obsidian_links` function and the loop belong in `src/data_processing.py`.
+Import `config` if not already done in this file.*
     ```python
+    # Ensure 'from src import config' is present earlier in the file

     def extract_obsidian_links(text):
         """Finds all Obsidian-style [[wikilinks]] in the text."""
         # Basic regex: [[any characters not closing brackets]]